 - Next, we will prepare the coconut and macadamia nut crust.

-- In a small frying pan, add in your coconut over and cook over medium heat.
+- In a small skillet, add in your coconut and cook over medium heat.

 - Stir the coconut continuously until it begins to lightly brown.
 Once it is lightly browned remove it from the heat.
 Set aside.